Iran test fires ballistic missile capable of carrying warheads, Pompeo says

 Pompeo reiterated that sentiment on Twitter.

-Iran had not made an announcement or commented on the test as of Saturday evening.
+Qasemi did not confirm or deny that Iran had carried out a new missile test.

+Iran has repeatedly said its missile program is purely defensive and denied its missiles are capable of being tipped with nuclear warheads.

-Trita Parsi, the president of the National Iranian American Council, however, pointed out that the language of the U.N.
-Security Council Resolution "calls on" rather than "forbids" Iran from testing its missiles.
-The very U.N. resolution that Pompeo is citing is also the very nuclear deal the Trump administration withdrew from earlier this year, Parsi added.
+The language of the U.N.
+Security Council Resolution "calls on" rather than "forbids" Iran from testing its missiles, according to Trita Parsi, the president of the National Iranian American Council.
+The very U.N. resolution that Pompeo cited is also the very nuclear deal the Trump administration withdrew from earlier this year, Parsi added.

 "We had a functioning deal and you may not have agreed with all the contents of it but it actually contained this conflict," he said.
 "Trump came in, ripped it up and now we are seeing more missile tests, we’re seeing escalation and we are seeing a drift towards war."